 |---|---|---|

 The best NHL betting sites have a number of attractive odds on the board to win awards for the 2025-26 season.
 There are plenty of familiar names on the board, and some newcomers that could make a splash!
-In addition to our full complement of 2025-26 NHL awards betting picks, you can find my best bets below.
+You can head to my Olympic hockey betting predictions to scratch your itch.

 Hart Memorial Trophy Odds, Prediction, and Betting Pick